Behroozfili/Behroozfili-mlflow-employee-attrition/README.md

-Sure!
-Here's your improved and beautified README in proper Markdown format, ready to copy and commit:

-markdown
-Copy
-Edit
 # 🚀 Employee Attrition Prediction ML Pipeline

 This project implements an **end-to-end MLOps pipeline** for predicting employee attrition.
 It includes steps for data loading, preprocessing, feature engineering, model training, evaluation, and experiment tracking using **MLflow**.
 The pipeline can be executed either **locally using Python** or inside **Docker containers using Docker Compose**.